 It was a world that we now call superstitious but that at the same time alerts us to the existence of other possibilities in our relationship to the world. in this sense, we have to think of the enclosures as a broader phenomenon than simply the fencing off of land.
 We must think of an enclosure of knowledge, of our bodies, and of our relationship to other people and nature.
 (21)

-I bring up the European witch because she is the figure that many 21st century Western witches are reclaiming today, but she is not alone.
+I bring up the European witch because she is the figure that many 21st-century Western witches are reclaiming today, but she is not alone.
 Many witches today are looking backwards to the cultural knowledges that should have been their birthrights, literally resurrecting practices from colonialism’s graveyard.
 But so many magicks remain missing, especially those belonging to indigenous peoples; also especially those belonging to trans, nonbinary, and two-spirit people.
-Coven witch Tory Vazquez practices ancestral magicks.
+Coven witch Tory Vazquez practices ancestral magicks (see lovers card).
 It hurts sometimes.
-It's important, they say, to “honor the grief felt in lost knowledge.”
+But it's important, they say, to “honor the grief felt in lost knowledge.”
 The genealogical chain will always be at least a little bit broken.
-Or: what does it mean to reach for unreachable stars that are dead upon arrival?
+What does it mean to reach backwards for unreachable stars that are dead upon arrival?

 a silent spell for grievable knowledges